Follower Nodes

 [server.follower]

-managed_ingress_local_root = "data/managed-ingress"That means base_path = "default" ultimately lands under a directory such as data/managed-ingress/default on the follower.
+remote_storage_target_local_root = "remote-storage-targets"That means base_path = "default" ultimately lands under a directory such as data/remote-storage-targets/default on the follower.
 If you want the follower to write objects directly to S3, create an s3 ingress target here and fill endpoint, bucket, credentials, and optional prefix.

 Remote writes are rejected without a default ingress target